Integrative Decoding: Improve Factuality via Implicit Self-consistency: Experiments

 \textbf{Integrative decoding leads to substantial improvements in factuality across all six LLMs}.
 As shown in Table \ref{tbl:open_ended}, the absolute improvements on TruthfulQA, Biographies, and LongFact are 3.7-10\%, 1.1-15.4\%, and 1.6-8.5\%, respectively (in terms of \%Truth, \%Accuracy, and F1@128).
 Among the six LLMs, the overall improvement is the most substantial over LLaMA3 and Gemma2.
 The improvement on LLaMA2, though evident, is the least among all six LLMs.
 This suggests that the effects of integrative decoding is more evident on stronger LLMs.

 \textbf{Integrative decoding achieves robust balance between factuality and informativeness}.
 Across metrics that assess informativeness (i.e., \%$\,$Info, \#$\,$Correct, and Recall@128), integrative decoding also shows substantial improvement.
 This is particularly evident on the LongFact benchmark, which involves generating long documents, where the absolute improvement in Recall@128 reaches as high as 11.4\%.
 This indicates that integrative decoding can elicit more parametric knowledge from the LLM while maintaining factual accuracy, rather than merely improving factuality simply by filtering out incorrect information.
-In contrast, the baseline methods, especially SR, struggle to achieve a robust balance between factuality and informativeness.
+In contrast, the baseline methods, especially the other regeneration-based approaches (i.e., SR, FSC, SE-RG), struggle to achieve a robust balance between factuality and informativeness.
 For instance, while SR also improves the precision of GLM4 on LongFact, it results in a considerable drop of 25.9\% in Recall@128.
+This indicates that they need to sacrifice a large degree of informativeness to ensure factual accuracy.

 \textbf{Integrative decoding is robust to document-level generation tasks}.
-Enhancing factuality on long-form generation tasks is very challenging and less explored.
-From Table \ref{tbl:open_ended}, we can see that existing baseline approaches struggle with the LongFact benchmark, which demands document-level responses, often resulting in marked performance declines.
+Enhancing factuality on long-form generation tasks is challenging and less explored.
+From Table \ref{tbl:open_ended}, we can see that baseline approaches struggle with the LongFact benchmark, which requires document-level generation.
+Though some of them can also enhance precision, they often result in a marked decline in information recall the F1 metric.
 Encouragingly, integrative decoding remains effective on LongFact, providing absolute improvements of up to 8.5\%.
 This suggests that integrative decoding offers greater generality and robustness in long-form generation tasks.